trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 author: george
 ---

 Public visibility of an apps performance is vital to the trust placed on that product.
 Today we announce our [new status page](http://status.cloudcannon.com/) and [twitter account](https://twitter.com/CCAppStatus) focused on greater visibility into our performance and uptime.
 Our status page was built using Jekyll and [Uptimerobot](https://uptimerobot.com/).
-This allows us to host the site anywhere at a reduced cost.
+This allows us to host the site anywhere with minimal cost.
 Building this site in Jekyll gives the added benefit of being fully customisable with any HTML, CSS or JavaScript.

 [![The banner of the CloudCannon status page](/img/blog/status-page/banner.png){: .screenshot srcset="/img/blog/status-page/banner.png 800w, /img/blog/status-page/banner@2x.png 1600w"}](http://status.cloudcannon.com/)